Stakeholder Engagement Framework

 As CAV is a state-wide regulator covering many sectors and undertaking a range of functions, from service delivery to regulation and enforcement, our stakeholder landscape is quite broad.

 This includes sectors relating to consumer products and services, buying and selling motor vehicles, housing (such as renting, buying and selling property), building and renovating, owners corporations and retirement villages.
-We also manage the licencing and registration of operators in a range of sectors in Victoria.
+We also manage the licensing and registration of operators in a range of sectors in Victoria.

 Given our broad remit, and the fact that our work touches on the lives of many Victorians every day, we routinely engage with many stakeholders in various ways across the following categories: